BonelessFramework/Boneless/README.md

 # Boneless
 Boneless is a community driven front-end framework takes it's roots from [Dave Gamache's](https://twitter.com/dhg) [Skeleton Framework](https://github.com/dhg/Skeleton).
 In Boneless there is no set direction of what it has to be, or where it has to go.
 Boneless is whatever the collective community wants it to be.

-Potential direction for Boneless
+**Potential direction for Boneless**
- * Improve the current state of Skeleton by addressing it's current issues
+ * Improve the current state of Skeleton by addressing it's [current issues](https://github.com/dhg/Skeleton/issues)
  * Enhance the current capabilities of Skeleton
- * Make a UI framework
+ * Expand it to a full UI framework
  * Make Boneless the fastest front-end framework
  * Make Boneless the largest community driven front-end framework.